JoeyStanley/real/_posts/2016-12-16-custom-themes-in-ggplot2.md

 }
 ~~~~~~~

-Right now other than the typeface, `theme_joey()` is just a copy of `theme_bw()`.
+Right now, other than the typeface, `theme_joey()` is just a copy of `theme_bw()`.
 What I want to do now is change just a few of the properties in this function.
 To do that, I use the `%+replace%` command, which, in all honesty, I have no idea how it works.
 What I want to replace though are elements of the `theme()` function within `theme_bw()`, so I add that to the function:

 ~~~~~~~
 theme_joey <- function () {